msusdev/Innovation-Challenge/README.md

 # Innovation-Challenge
 The Innovation Challenge Hackathon is back!
-December 9-20, 2024
+June 9 - 20 2025